d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 ## Training Data Preparation

 Before introducing the model, let us assume we will use a neural network to train a language model.
-Now the question is how to read mini-batches of examples and labels at random.
+Now the question is how to read minibatches of examples and labels at random.
 Since sequence data is by its very nature sequential, we need to address the issue of processing it.
 We did so in a rather ad-hoc manner when we introduced in :numref:`sec_sequence`.
 Let us formalize this a bit.